christopher-evans/mvsnerf-implementation/README.md

 This project re-implements the MVSNeRF model ([paper](https://arxiv.org/abs/2103.15595) and [code](https://github.com/apchenstu/mvsnerf)).

+The aims are to:
-This is both for the understanding of the author, and to update to [PyTorch Lightning 2](https://lightning.ai/docs/pytorch/stable/upgrade/migration_guide.html) API.
+* Update to the [PyTorch Lightning 2](https://lightning.ai/docs/pytorch/stable/upgrade/migration_guide.html) API.
+* Improve test coverage of the codebase and improve code quality
+* Document and provide tools to process training data
+* Support batch sizes greater than one during training

 ## Python